TJHeuvel/tjheuvel.net/_drafts/what-every-gameprogrammer-should-know-about-vectors.markdown

 Firstly we need to get the direction between me and my target and then multiply this by the speed.
 Basicly you take 1% out of it.

+A normalized vector is a happy special little vector that always has the length of one.

 {% highlight C# %}

 void moveTowards(Entity target, float speed = 1f)